Are Nissan Murano Good Cars?

 Specifically, models from more reliable years, like the 2015 and 2016 Nissan Murano, tend to have better longevity.
 These models are equipped with a 3.5-liter V6 engine that is both powerful and has a good track record of reliability.

 You increase the lifespan of your Murano by ensuring that the vehicle undergoes regular check-ups and repairs, mainly focusing on its transmission system and engine health.
-Investing in preventative maintenance will yield you many years of dependable driving from a Nissan Murano.
+Investing in preventative maintenance yields many years of dependable driving from a Nissan Murano

 Don't miss our best deals...